Brynne Velia, Post-baccalaureate Research Coordinator

 Kaleigh Wilkins, Undergraduate Lab Manager

-Kaleigh Wilkins is a Junior at the University of Illinois at Urbana-Champaign studying Psychology as her major with a double minor in Spanish and African-American Studies.
+Kaleigh Wilkins is a Senior at the University of Illinois at Urbana-Champaign studying Psychology as her major with a double minor in Spanish and African-American Studies.
 She has been working in the lab since her sophomore year.
 Kaleigh has interests in going to graduate school after completing her B.S. in order to become a clinical psychologist.
 She would like to assist in the improvement of mental health conditions in minority communities.
 Outside of the lab, Kaleigh enjoys traveling, spending time with family and friends, crafting, and watching 80s & 90s sitcoms.

 Daniel Garcy, Project Manager and Behavioral Analysis Specialist